 - Made in Japan from the highest quality components

-- 2 x right angle jack connectors
+- 2 x right-angle gold plated connectors

-3) Fender Custom Shop Patch Cables
+3) Fender Patch Cable

-4) D’addario DIY Patch Cable Kit
+4) Planet Waves DIY Patch Cable Kit

-- Comes with 10 right angle jack connectors
+- Comes with 10 right-angle jack connectors

-- Gold plated jack connectors
+- Gold-plated jack connectors

 5) Hosa Patch Cable

 The patch cables by Hosa are some of the slimmest and best space-saving on the market.
-They may not be made from some of the high quality components like the other patch cables on this list.
-But, if you are looking to save as much space as possible on your pedal board, these will do the trick.
+They may not be made from some of the high-quality components like the other patch cables on this list.
+But, if you are looking to save as much space as possible on your pedalboard, these will do the trick.

-- Best space saving patch cables
+- Best space-saving patch cables

 - Very thing 1/4″ jack connectors

-- Option of 6″ or 12″
+- The option of 6″ or 12″

-6) Pedal Board Couplers
+6) Pedal Couplers

 So connecting a bunch of the same brand of pedals together will make these couplers very useful. if you have a variety of different pedals, these might not be the best option.
 You might also want to consider the angle of the output and input of each pedal as this will determine which angled couple you’d get.
-See features below.
+See the features below.

 - Choice of different angles